seymuromarov/laravel-sms/readme.md

 ```
 SMS_DB=false
 ```
-SMS_DB - if u set true it will log all sent messages on db (you must migrate migrations),default is false
+SMS_DB - if you set true it will log all sent messages on db (you must migrate migrations),default is false

 For using Sms Sender use this:
 ```